A comprehensive guide to choosing parts and assembling your first AR-15 Rifle

 Chapter 5: Handguard

 Chapter 6: Bolt Carrier Group (BCG)

 Chapter 8: Lower Parts Kit

 Chapter 10: Stock

 Before we begin, are you looking to do a little more building, and less parts shopping?
-We’ve got you covered – check out our September 2023 AR Rifle Build Kits promo, and get it before it’s gone!
+We’ve got you covered – check out our limited edition builder kits, and get it before it’s gone!

 So, you want to build your first AR15 rifle?
 You go online or to your local gun store to purchase parts for your build.
 Instead of being met with a clear direction, you are immediately bombarded with a slew of choices.
 Barrel length, gas system, buffer weight, and more are all thrown into question, and you become overwhelmed with this tsunami of information and choices.